royra/preevy-gha-gke-demo/README.md

 ![Action](1.png)

 This repo demonstrates deploying a [Preevy](https://preevy.dev) environment per pull request.
-It also demostrates integration with GitHub deployments and [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+It also shows integration with GitHub deployments and [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 ### For every PR opened or updated:
 - Preevy will provision an [environment on a Google Cloud VM](https://preevy.dev/drivers/gcp-gce) with this PR content.